Skip to main content

 Method 2: mcp-remote

-If your client only supports command / args (e.g. Claude Desktop), use mcp-remote as a bridge.
-This requires Node.js 20 or later.
+If your client only supports command / args (for example, local-only Claude Desktop config), use mcp-remote as a bridge.
+This requires Node.js 20 or later. mcp-remote is most commonly used with API keys:

 {